MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-topics.md

    > ![Edit conversation](media/edit-conversation.png)

-    The Virtual Agent Designer opens the topic in the conversation editor and displays the topic's trigger phrases.
-The conversation editor is where you define the conversation path between a customer and the virtual agent.
+    Virtual Agent opens the topic in the conversation editor and displays the topic's trigger phrases.
+The conversation editor is where you define the conversation path between a customer and the bot.

    > ![Open conversation](media/open-conversation.png)

     As you define the topic's conversation path, you may want to expand the conversation editor design canvas.
 For more information on working with the design canvas, see [Working with the conversation editor design canvas](expanding-design-canvas.md).

-2. Enter the virtual agent's response to the trigger phrase in the **Bot says** box.
+2. Enter the bot's response to the trigger phrase in the **Bot says** box.

    > ![Add bot response](media/bot-response.png)

-3. To specify an additional response by the virtual agent, select **Bot says**.
+3. To specify an additional response by the bot, select **Bot says**.

    > ![Additional bot response](media/add-response.png)